What Is Parallel LiPo Charging, How It's Done & Is It Safe?

 First you will need to build or purchase a parallel charge harness or board that the charge leads from each battery will be plugged into.

 The positive from each plug is hooked to positive and the negative of each plug is hooked to negative (parallel circuit).
-To keep things in reason, most will only build a harness or board that will support up to 5 or 6 batts maximum.
+To keep things in reason, most will only build or purchase a harness or board that will support up to 5 or 6 batts maximum.

 Parallel Charging Five LiPo Packs